Annual Report 2024

 From 2017 to 2024, Cote d’Ivoire’s ECHO network has rapidly expanded programs and regional outreach.

-“How the ECHO Model works was so different than traditional training,” says Konan Alphonse, who supports Project ECHO’s work in francophone Africa.
+“How the ECHO Model works was so different than traditional training,” says Konan Alphonse, a consultant supporting Project ECHO’s work in francophone Africa.
 “When we first started, people thought, especially because we were not going to pay people to receive training, this was too different to work.”

 Growth with ECHO’s Quick-to-Scale Training

-When the Ministry of Health needed to train workers quickly on HIV in conjunction with the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR), they turned to the ECHO network and reached 3,000 health care workers in six months.
+In 2017, the Ministry of Health needed to train workers quickly on HIV as part of the U.S. President’s Emergency Plan for AIDS Relief (PEPFAR).
+They turned to INSP to implement the ECHO Model and reach 3,000 health care workers in six months.

-During the COVID-19 pandemic, the Ministry of Health reached out to their ECHO partners for a solution to guide pandemic response efforts during lockdowns.
+Then, when COVID-19 struck, the Ministry of Health needed a solution to guide pandemic response efforts during lockdowns.
 INSP’s francophone Africa COVID-19 ECHO sessions reached more than 10,000 health care workers.
 Today, INSP runs localized trainings to launch new ECHO Hubs and supports the World Health Organization’s ECHO programs for francophone Africa.

 Mentorship and Communities of Practice for All